Department of Foreign Languages

 You can apply to join the rotating military faculty through the Army Advanced Civil Schooling (ACS) program (Master’s or, in some cases, Ph.D.) or through a direct fill assignment (if you already possess at least a Master’s Degree and display proficiency in the language).
 If selected to teach in DFL, the Army will grant you a fully paid Scholarship to earn a graduate degree from a U.S. University of your choice (concentrating in literature, linguistics, or second language acquisition).
 Master’s Degree candidates must complete their degree in one or two years; Ph.D. candidates have three years.

-Upon degree completion, rotating military faculty members will serve a two- or three-year utilization tour teaching foreign language at USMA.
+Upon degree completion, rotating military faculty members will serve a three-year utilization tour teaching foreign language at USMA.
+Two-year utilization tours are by exception only for ACS program hires.